 Enjoy a drink with a view at Guindalense

-Keep walking to Passeio das Virtudes to catch the sunset, stopping to capture Porto’s cathedral on the way there.
+Keep walking to Passeio das Virtudes to catch the sunset, stopping to snap the cathedral on the way there.
 From this hilltop park, you can admire the Douro River and Vila Nova de Gaia on the other end.
 If you want, you can grab another bottle of wine or a beer and sit by the grass.